 Davis' work is varied with and emphasis on both abstract and surrealistic influences.
-The works on glass are predominantly painted on the reverse side with acrylics.
-The rapid drying nature and plasticity of acrylics permits one to cut through previous layers and create transparency or insertion of additional imagery.
+The Topography, Eclipse and Anti-Gravity Series are painted on glass with acrylics.
+The rapid drying nature and plasticity of acrylic permits one to cut through previous layers and create transparency or insertion of additional imagery.
 The randomness of working on glass and allowing the colors to intermix is especially evident in the Anti-Gravity series.
 The resulting images are often uncertain until revealed on the reverse side of the painting.
-The works involve fluid dynamics, thermodynamics and fractal geometry with guidance from the artist.
+The works involve fluid dynamics, thermodynamics and fractal geometry guided by the artist's hand.

 The Topography Series focuses on Climate Change and the immediate impact on Southern California's landscape.
 The paintings are abstractions based on U.S. Geological Service maps of the specific site topographies.
 Each work on glass is painted on both sides reflecting our changing seasons: Drought, Fire, Rain, Mudslide.
 The mirror box framing reflects the reverse side of the painting and the viewer themselves, because we are the cause of the change.